luthra2059/Die-Roller/README.md

 # Die-Roller
 Forgotten?
 Where did you kept your dice?
 Now wondering how to play ludo or snaked n ladders and other games at home?
 No Worries!!
-Here's the die app the simulates the throw of the die so that you can play without worried!!!
+Here's the die app that simulates the throw of the die so that you can play without worries!!!

 # Installation